 BARS ARE YOUR FRIEND

 Who needs convenience stores?
 Café bars (simply called ) are found everywhere, and they not only serve alcoholic beverages, but much, much more: coffee, mineral water, soda, iced tea, fruit juices, brioches, sandwiches, and other "fast food" are staples.
-In virtually every bar you can order a toast (toasted ham and cheese sandwich) or panino (panini is plural, so if you ask for panini the server will ask you quanti?--how many).
+In virtually every bar you can order a toast (toasted prosciutto and cheese sandwich) or panino (panini is plural, so if you ask for panini the server will ask you quanti?--how many).
 Keep in mind also that panino, a diminutive form of pane, bread, simply means a roll, which can be purchased in a paneficio, i.e. a bread bakery, or grocery store (alimentari).
 A panino ordered in a bar is typically a hard roll with either soppressa (salame), prosciutto, or porchetta, and/or cheese.
 A hot sandwich is a panino caldo, and may be warmed in a toaster oven, not necessarily a press.
-Bars are required to provide free tap water to anyone who asks,.
+Bars are required to provide free tap water to anyone who asks.

 There are yet other delicious, satisfying snacks that you may find in bars and paninoteche (sandwich shops): a tramezzino is a sandwich made with thin (American-style) bread cut into triangular sections with the crusts removed, and with various soft fillings.
 A piadina is a toasted flatbread sandwich with cheese (often brie) and prosciutto, or other ingredients such as mushrooms and rucola (arugula).
 (They are a specialty of the Romagna region; Marco Pantani's mother owned a piadina stand).
 Finally, there's the bruschetta (broos KET tah, NOT broosheddah!).
 They are made with large, thick slices of bread, topped with the same ingredients used on pizze, and toasted (they're a boon for eateries, as they don't have to hire a pizza chef or install a pizza oven). in the Nave neighborhood of Mel offers a creative selection of delicious bruschette--and a wonderful view of the Dolomites.

-Since bicycles are regarded as valid vehicles, riders are expected to obey the laws just like all other road users.
+The Veneto may seem like a cyclng playground, but it is governed, nevertheless, by laws and protocols which must be respected.
+To start, since bicycles are regarded as valid vehicles, riders are expected to obey the laws just like all other road users.
 (Studying is essential).
 You may see Italian cyclists riding more than two abreast, hogging the road, running red lights, and exhibiting other bad behavior.
 DON'T DO IT!

 • You can be ticketed for failure to stop at a red light or stop sign, for not yielding to a pedestrian